 Jasonowicz sees these common conditions that could be exacerbated by shoes:

 Jasonowicz says the best way to reduce your risk of developing foot deformities is by “getting properly fitted/sized for shoes.
 Sometimes you may require an insert or orthotic to accommodate a specific condition or deformity.
 It is ok to wear less supportive or more stylish shoes occasionally, but try and limit your time in these types of shoes.”

 Jasonowicz adds, “People with diabetes and those patients with peripheral neuropathy need to be extremely careful with shoes.
-Something simple like a blister from an area of rubbing can result in a difficult to heal shore or even infection.
+Something simple like a blister from an area of rubbing can result in a difficult-to-heal sore or even infection.
 Those with diabetes or peripheral neuropathy need to check their feet daily and let their doctor know right away if they are having any issues.”

 If you are experiencing foot pain, Irwin provides simple exercises to help reduce pain:

 - Golf ball roll

 - Practicing balance

 “Listen to your feet.
 If something hurts, avoid wearing those shoes in the future,” Jasonowicz says.
 Everyone’s feet are different.
 Try on multiple shoes in your foot style to compare what feels best.

 Dr. Steven Jasonowicz is a podiatric foot and ankle surgeon providing diagnosis and treatment for the full spectrum of foot and ankle disorders.